timvtinsa/CalculatorCompiler/README.md

 It is also possible to add some options to this command :
 * `make run debug=true`

-The option *debug* activates the console display of calls to constructors and destructors of objects.
+The option *debug* activates the console Display of calls to constructors and destructors of objects.

 * `make run states=true`

-The option *states* activates the console display of the state path followed by the automaton.
+The option *states* activates the console Display of the state path followed by the automaton.

 * `make memory_check`